coelhofh/DataChallenge/README.md

 totalRows: total of rows loaded for the current file / idloadcontrol.<BR>

 All rows are loaded with batches of 'n' rows - 'n' defined by config file commitsize variable.

+### loadfile.py
+**def inFile(filename):**
+* Input:<BR>
+filename: name of the file being processed<BR><BR>
+* Output:<BR>
+finalArr: array with all fields separated, specially the "Points" of Origin and Destination for use in de clustering function.<BR><BR>

+It looks easier to load the csv with pandas dataframe but as the file doesn't have a key field I used this function to treat the data and also create a sequential key field for each rows.
+It is necessary to associate the regions after the clusterization.

+### clustering.py
+**def plotElbowCurve(XOri, XDes):**
+* Input:<BR>
+XOri: array of coordinates (latitude and longitude) of trip origins<BR>
+XDes: array of coordinates (latitude and longitude) of trip destination <BR><BR>
+* Output:<BR>
+None <BR><BR>

+This function plots the Elbow curve for the Origin and Destination data.
+It's not used in normal operation but it tells the number of clusters "needed" for clustering.
+In the given data number 3 was given, as saw in the Tests Evidences (files Elbow_Curve_Destination and Elbow_Curve_Origin)

+**def RegionCluster(fileRows):**
+* Input:<BR>
+fileRows: array of the data given by the inFile(filename) function.<BR>
+* Output:<BR>
+dfFinal.iloc[: , 1:].values.tolist(): original input data plus the regions of origin and destination given the clustering algorithm. <BR><BR>

+This function get the input data and calculate the region clustering for both Origin and Destination.
+This values will be used in the insert and for the reports.